Unitary pseudonatural transformations: Dualisable pseudonatural transformations

 \subsection{Pivotality}

-We have seen that, for a pseudonatural transformation $\alpha: F \to G$, the $\alpha$-wire forms a boundary between a region in the image of $F$ and a region in the image of $G$, and dualisability corresponds to topological deformation of this boundary.
-To freely deform the boundary in a coherent way, we would like $\Fun(\mathcal{C},\mathcal{D})$ to be pivotal.
-We recall that a 2-category with right duals is \emph{pivotal} (Definition~\ref{def:pivcat}) if there is an invertible icon (Definition~\ref{def:pnt}) from the double duals pseudofunctor to the identity pseudofunctor.
+We now consider pivotality of $\Fun(\mathcal{C},\mathcal{D})$.
+Recall that a 2-category with right duals is \emph{pivotal} (Definition~\ref{def:pivcat}) if there is an invertible icon (Definition~\ref{def:pnt}) from the double duals pseudofunctor to the identity pseudofunctor.